d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/cp_tutorial.rst

    :maxdepth: 2

-This chapter will teach you how to set up a Car-Parrinello (CP) calculation as implemented in the Quantum Espresso distribution.
+This chapter will teach you how to set up a Car-Parrinello (CP) calculation as implemented in the Quantum ESPRESSO distribution.
-Again, AiiDA is not meant to teach you how to use a Quantum-Espresso code, it is assumed that you already know CP.
+Again, AiiDA is not meant to teach you how to use a Quantum ESPRESSO code: it is assumed that you already know CP.

 It is recommended that you first learn how to launch a PWscf calculation